 The team at the Spinal Cord Injury Research Facility (SCIRF) based in the centre of brain research, University of Auckland Medical School.
 The SCIRF is continuing to grow through development of new projects and collaborations.
 The team have found a particular molecule on these cells that can be targeted with drugs and they are testing whether these drugs are effective for spinal cord injury.
 Protecting Blood Vessels This project is looking at protecting the blood vessels in the spinal cord, as damage to the blood vessels can lead to increased injury.
 In the SCIRF, they have identified a number of potential targets that may be of use for treatment.
 The Summer Studentship Programme The summer studentship programme, funded by CatWalk provides a great opportunity to expose top class students to spinal cord injury research and encourages them to work in this field in their future clinical and/or research careers.
 This summer three students will be working on a number of different projects.
-Rachael Wiltshire, a year two Biomedical science student and winner of the Brain Bee Challenge (2010) will be working on the project looking at protecting the blood vessels in the spinal cord Kate Burgess, also a previous winner of the Brain Bee Challenge (2009), will be doing her third summer studentship through the SCIRF and her project this year takes her to Burwood to the Spinal Unit where she is working with Dr Raj Singhal who has developed a Spinal Traction Unit for use in cervical spinal cord injuries to realign dislocations and reduce compression of the spinal cord so that damage and disability can be minimised.
+A PhD student has been recruited and will start in the New Year.
+The student will test specific proteins that can break down the scar that is formed following injury, as this should assist nerve cell regrowth and result in a functional improvement.
+Prevention of Scar Formation A project aimed at stopping scar formation is underway.
+Here the SCIRF are testing whether a drug known to stop production of proteins involved in forming the scar will be protective following injury.
+Immune Cell Damage Prevention This project is looking at stopping damaging immune cells from entering the cord after injury, thus preventing further damage.
+Rachael Wiltshire, a year two Biomedical science student and winner of the Brain Bee Challenge (2010) will be working on the project looking at protecting the blood vessels in the spinal cord.
+Kate Burgess, also a previous winner of the Brain Bee Challenge (2009), will be doing her third summer studentship through the SCIRF and her project this year takes her to Burwood to the Spinal Unit where she is working with Dr Raj Singhal who has developed a Spinal Traction Unit for use in cervical spinal cord injuries to realign dislocations and reduce compression of the spinal cord so that damage and disability can be minimised.
 Quentin Burrell will be working on the project testing the drug to stop scar formation.

 ClassOF2014 NEW YORK MARATHON RUNNER CHARLOTTE GENDALL MUSES ON MONTHS OF TRAINING, WEEKS OF ANXIETY AND ANTICIPATION, SELFLESS DREAMS OF A CURE FOR SPINAL CORD INJURY AND SELFISH LUST FOR A FINISHER'S MEDAL.
-In the end though, my own enduring memory of the 26.2 miles of the 2014 TCS New York Marathon will not be of my personal four year journey of blood, sweat and tears, but instead it's of the faces of the hundreds of thousands of people -- supporters, fans, NYPD, officials and volunteers alike -- who lined the streets of the five boroughs on November 2 with their smiles, their signs, their energy and their enthusiasm.
-None of us their enthusiasm.
-None of us achieved this run on our own.
-We may have had the commitment but we needed their belief.
-Each member of this year's Team CatWalk has their own story, told here with words and fleshed out with photos.
-As an overview, it's a privilege to outline a few of the highlights of what it meant to take part in a truly remarkable event.
-And of course, this year it
+I the end though, my own enduring memory of the 26.2 miles of the 2014 TCS New York Marathon will not be of my personal four year journey of blood, sweat and tears, but instead it's of the faces of the hundreds of thousands of people -- supporters, fans, NYPD, officials and volunteers alike -- who lined the streets of the five boroughs on November 2 with their smiles, their signs, their energy and their enthusiasm.
+None of us